zowe/docs-site/docs/user-guide/configure-zos-system.md

-# Configuring the z/OS system for Zowe
+# Address z/OS requirements for Zowe

-Learn how to configure the z/OS system for Zowe.
+As a security administrator it is necessary to  configure the z/OS system for Zowe.
 Before you begin, check the following table to understand which steps you need to perform based on your settings.

 Configuration step | Purpose |
 ---| ---|